Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: Background and Motivation

+To exempt fast workers from waiting for stragglers, two worker coordinating schemes with the synchronization constraint compromised have been proposed: ASynchronous Parallel (ASP), and Stale Synchronous Parallel (SSP).

-\textbf{Asynchronous Parallel.} To avoid resource wastage, many learning problems are solved in the ASP model, where workers \emph{asynchronously} proceed to the next iteration before the parameters have been fully updated.
-The ASP model wastes \emph{no} computing cycle and attains \emph{highest} hardware efficiency.
-However, the price paid is \emph{low} statistical efficiency: without synchronization, the computation often uses \emph{stale} parameters, which may require much more iterations to converge and yield low-quality updates that poison the learning performance \cite{ho2013more,Langford09a}.
+\textbf{ASP.} In ASP~\cite{Dean12a}, workers can independently proceed to the next iteration without waiting for others.
+In this way, ASP wastes \emph{no} compute cycles and attains high hardware efficiency.
+However, the price paid is low statistical efficiency: without global synchronization, the gradient computation often uses \emph{stale} parameters, which yields low-quality updates and requires more iterations to converge~\cite{ho2013more,Langford09a}.

-\textbf{Stale Synchronous Parallel.} The SSP model \cite{ho2013more,Cui14a} comes as a middle ground between BSP and ASP.
-In SSP, fast workers synchronize with stragglers \emph{only when} the \emph{staleness} of parameters (the number of missing updates) is about to exceed a bounded amount.
-In this way, SSP can accelerate the learning process while providing convergence guarantee.
-Nonetheless, SSP targets mainly at \emph{transient} stragglers, and it assumes that stragglers can soon catch up with others in later iterations.
-But in non-dedicated clusters, the \emph{non-transient} stragglers hold across many consecutive iterations, so the staleness allowance would be easily used up, and the fastest worker would have to wait for the slowest one almost after each iteration.
-This leads to exactly the same problem as BSP---low \emph{hardware efficiency}.
+\textbf{SSP.} SSP~\cite{ho2013more,Cui14a} comes as a middle ground between BSP and ASP.
+In SSP, fast workers wait for the stragglers \emph{only when} the parameter \emph{staleness} reaches a particular threshold.
+SSP can then accelerate ML iterations while providing a convergence guarantee.
+Nonetheless, SSP focuses primarily on non-deterministic stragglers, expecting the straggling workers to catch up soon in later iterations.
+This works for homogeneous clusters, but in non-dedicated clusters the deterministic stragglers may persist across many consecutive iterations, and the staleness quota of SSP can be quickly used up.
+After the quota is used up, fast workers will have to wait for the slowest ones in almost every iteration, leading to \emph{low hardware efficiency}.

-\textbf{DynSSP.} The recently proposed DynSSP \cite{jiang2017heterogeneity} is built upon SSP, and it incorporates heterogeneity-aware dynamic learning rate to achieve improved \emph{statistical efficiency}.
-However, because it has same \emph{hardware efficiency} as SSP, it also behaves poorly facing \emph{non-transient} stragglers.

-In a nutshell, when faced with non-transient stragglers, distributed DL process would always be slowed down---suffering either \emph{low hardware efficiency} or \emph{low statistical efficiency}, as shown in Fig.~\ref{fig:schemes}.
-Hence, for optimal performance in both worlds, we shall eliminate those non-transient stragglers.

-The root cause of non-stragglers is that \emph{existing DL systems blindly enforce a fixed load (i.e., batch size) on all workers---regardless of their hardware heterogeneity or resource variations}.
-Hence, to eliminate stragglers is actually to \emph{load-balance} the workers based on their processing capabilities.